loader

 The debate featured an esteemed panel of judges, led by Mr Pranab Mukherjee, independent media analyst and knowledge resource curator known for alternative theatre, the visual arts, and public speaking.
 With him on the panel were Mr Sahaj Umang Singh Bhatia, documentary filmmaker and performance artist, and Ms Baani Singh, social work professional dedicated to sustainable development in rural Punjab.
 Their diverse expertise and experience greatly enriched the debate's intellectual depth.

-The event was skilfully conducted by the compères, Depaanshi Moitra (XI) and Jasraj Singh Chadha (XI), whose seamless moderation contributed to the smooth flow of the proceedings.
+The event was skilfully conducted by the compères, Deepanshi Moitra (XI) and Jasraj Singh Chadha (XI), whose seamless moderation contributed to the smooth flow of the proceedings.
 The Indian School debating team comprised Unnati Mishra (XII), Zavaibah Akhter (XII), and Aarav Bansal (X).

 The debate commenced with a rigorous series of preliminary rounds, featuring a blend of extempore and turncoat debates.
 In the extempore round, participants demonstrated their quick thinking and extensive knowledge on a range of topics such as "The World of Peter Drucker", "The Legacy of JRD Tata", "Vaccine and Cyrus Poonawalla", "The Importance of Being Earnest", and "A Blank Letterhead".
 Each speaker showcased his or her ability to articulate ideas spontaneously, leaving the audience intrigued.